alexcu2718/fdf/README.md

 ### Not Yet Supported

 - **Windows**: Requires significant rewrite due to architectural differences with libc.
 Planned once the POSIX feature set is stable.
-Windows already has highly effective tools such as [Everything](https://www.voidtools.com/).
+Windows already has highly effective tools such as [Everything](https://www.voidtools.com/), I would like to extend this to windows eventually.

 *Note: GitHub Actions does not yet provide Rust 2024 support for some platforms.
 Additional checks will be added when available.*